-Founded in late 2018 by Natalie Greener, Tits Upon Tyne is a Community Interest Company with the the aim to raise awareness and funds for our causes and campaigns.
+Founded in late 2018, Tits Upon Tyne is a Community Interest Company with the the aim to raise awareness and funds for our causes and campaigns.
 We do this through bringing the punk DIY music scene to life.
 Since growing our audience, this platform has now become more than the odd live show.

 “The first TUT was one of the best gigs we ever had the pleasure of playing.” – PRIMARY COLOURS

 “A night of wholesome chaos.” – SPOTLIGHT MUSIC

 What is a Community Interest Company?
 A community interest company is a type of company introduced by the United Kingdom government in 2005 under the Companies Act 2004, designed for social enterprises that want to use their profits and assets for the public good.